Madeleine Kunin

-Madeleine Kunin (née May; born September 28, 1933) is a Swiss-born American diplomat, author and politician.
-She served as the 77th governor of Vermont from 1985 until 1991, as a member of the Democratic Party.
-She also served as United States Ambassador to Switzerland from 1996 to 1999.
+Madeleine Kunin (née May; born September 28, 1933) is a Swiss-born American diplomat, author, and politician.
+She served as the 77th governor of Vermont from 1985 until 1991, and as the United States ambassador to Switzerland from 1996 to 1999.
 She was Vermont's first and, to date, only female governor as well as the first Jewish governor of Vermont.
 She was also the first Jewish woman to be elected governor of a U.S. state.
-Since 2003, Kunin has been a James Marsh Professor-at-Large at the University of Vermont.
+She is a member of the Democratic Party.

-Kunin also served as the Lieutenant Governor of Vermont from 1979 until 1983.
-She ran for governor in 1982, but lost to Incumbent Governor Richard Snelling.
+Kunin also served as the 75th lieutenant governor of Vermont from 1979 until 1983.
+She ran for governor in 1982, but lost to incumbent governor Richard Snelling.

 Kunin was narrowly elected governor in 1984, won reelection in 1986, promptly after being elected by the Vermont General Assembly, and won a third term in 1988.
 In 1990, she did not seek reelection, and was succeeded by Snelling, who would serve for a little over seven months before he died in office.
-Since the death of Thomas P. Salmon on January 14, 2025, Kunin is the oldest living former Governor of Vermont.
+Since the death of Thomas P. Salmon on January 14, 2025, Kunin is the oldest living former governor of Vermont.

-Life and career
+Since 2003, Kunin has been a James Marsh professor-at-large at the University of Vermont.

+Early life and education

+Kunin was born September 28, 1933 in Zurich, Switzerland, the second of two children, to Ferdinand May (1887–1936), a merchant, and Renée May (née Bloch; 1898–1969), a school teacher, into a German Jewish family.
+Her older brother was Edgar May.

-Kunin was born on September 28, 1933, in Zürich, Switzerland, the daughter of Renee (Bloch) and Ferdinand May.
-Her family were German Jews escaped to Switzerland after the Nazi rise.
+Her paternal family was originally from Geinsheim am Rhein (presently part of Trebur, Hesse) and her maternal family was Swiss Jewish originally from Endingen and Lengnau, Aargau.
+They escaped to Switzerland after the Nazi rise.
+Hence, Kunin grew up speaking Swiss German fluently.
 Kunin's father, Ferdinand May, suffered depression and died by suicide in a lake near Zurich.

-She moved to the United States as a child.
+She was raised in Zurich and briefly in Hergiswil on Lake Lucerne, where her mother believed they were safer in case of a Nazi invasion.
+In June 1940, the family ultimately emigrated to New York City.
 She received her bachelor's degree in history from the University of Massachusetts Amherst (1956), a master's degree from the Columbia University Graduate School of Journalism, and a master's degree in English from the University of Vermont.

+Career

 Prior to seeking elective office, she worked as a journalist for The Burlington Free Press, as a tour guide at the World's Fair, and as a part-time college professor.
 She was also involved in community activities, particularly in the area of women's rights, children, and literature.
 In 2012 her book, The New Feminist Agenda: Defining the Next Revolution for Women, Work, and Family, was published by Chelsea Green Publishing.